 Stay Away from Construction Zones

 Since there are more daylight hours and warmer temperatures in the springtime, many construction companies start their roadways projects.
-Construction zones tend to be very busy, so there’s a greater risk of getting into an accident there.
+Construction zones tend to be very busy, so there’s a greater risk of getting into an accident.
 That’s why it’s wise to find out where the new construction zones are and stay away from them.

 Check the Weather Forecast